 Burger King is the world's #2 hamburger chain after McDonalds, but years of under-investment had left it struggling in its rival's shadow by the early 2000s.
 Many consumers argued that Burger King tasted better than McDonalds, but lacked the latter's polish, administrative strength and marketing muscle.
 A deal was finally agreed late in 2002 to free the chain from the corporate portfolio of of then-owner, the drinks giant Diageo.
 Independent again for the first time since the 1960s, the #2 finally had the chance to give Big M a run for its money.
 Performance improved slowly but steadily between 2002 and 2010, enhanced by offbeat and unusual marketing aimed at Burger King's core young male market in North America.
 In 2010, the business was acquired by investment fund 3G Capital, which vowed to ramp up the chain's previously uneven international presence.
 The group floated part of its equity again in 2012, and two years later agreed to acquire Canadian rival Tim Hortons for around $11bn.
 The enlarged group adopted the new corporate name of Restaurant Brands International.
-It plans to add a third string to its bow in 2017 with the purchase of US chain Popeye's.
+It added a third string to its bow in 2017 with the purchase of US chain Popeye's.

 Selected Burger King advertising